italia/eudi-wallet-it-docs/docs/en/trust.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Given that the Wallet Instance cannot publish its metadata online at the *.well-known/openid-federation* endpoint,
-it MUST obtain a Wallet Instance Attestation issued by its Wallet Provider.
-The Wallet Instance Attestation MUST contain all the relevant information regarding the security capabilities of the Wallet Instance and its protocol related configuration.
+it MUST obtain a Wallet Attestation issued by its Wallet Provider.
+The Wallet Attestation MUST contain all the relevant information regarding the security capabilities of the Wallet Instance and its protocol related configuration.
 It SHOULD contain the Trust Chain related to its issuer (Wallet Provider).

 Offline Relying Party Metadata